All Episodes

 We need more time.

-800 nine four one Sean is our number.
+800-941-Sean is our number.

-Nathan, North Carolina, you're on the Sean Hannity show.
+Nathan, North Carolina, you're on the Sean Hannity Show.

-Uh thanks for taking my call.
+Thanks for taking my call.

-And I feel like that's kind of bearing the lead because people aren't really talking about this part of the the story.
+And I feel like that's kind of bearing the lead because people aren't really talking about this part of the story.

-We're trying to get all these people out through Kabul, and that's just an airfield inside of a city.
+We're trying to get all these people out through Kabul and that's just an airfield inside of a city.

 It has infrastructure.

-We've built uh this place up.
+We've built this place up.

 It's almost a city at this point.